-7 (a) IN GENERAL.-Subject to valid existing rights, 8 lands designated as wilderness by this subtitle shall be 9 managed by the Secretary in accordance with the Wilder-10 ness Act (16 U.S.C.
-1131 et seq.) and this subtitle, except that, with respect to any wilderness areas designated by 11 this subtitle, any reference in the Wilderness Act to the 12 effective date of the Wilderness Act shall be deemed to 13 be a reference to the date of enactment of this subtitle.
-14 15 (b) GRAZING.-Grazing of livestock in wilderness areas designated by this subtitle shall be administered in 16 accordance with the provisions of section 4(d)(4) of the 17 18 Wilderness Act (16 U.S.C.
-1133(d)(4)), as further interpreted by section 108 of Public Law 96-560, and the 19 guidelines set forth in appendix A of House Report 101- 20 21 405 of the 101st Congress.

-(c) STATE JURISDICTION.-As provided in section 4(d)(7) of the Wilderness Act (16 U.S.C.
-1133(d)(7)), nothing in this subtitle shall be construed as affecting the
+- 7 (a) In General.-Subject to valid existing rights, - 8 lands designated as wilderness by this subtitle shall be - 9 managed by the Secretary in accordance with the Wilder- - 10 ness Act (16 U.S.C.
+1131 et seq.) and this subtitle, except - 11 that, with respect to any wilderness areas designated by - 12 this subtitle, any reference in the Wilderness Act to the - 13 effective date of the Wilderness Act shall be deemed to - 14 be a reference to the date of enactment of this subtitle. - 15 (b) Grazing.-Grazing of livestock in wilderness - 16 areas designated by this subtitle shall be administered in - 17 accordance with the provisions of section 4(d)(4) of the - 18 Wilderness Act (16 U.S.C.
+1133(d)(4)), as further inter- - 19 preted by section 108 of Public Law 96-560, and the - 20 guidelines set forth in appendix A of House Report 101- - 21 405 of the 101st Congress. - 22 (c) State Jurisdiction.-As provided in section - 23 4(d)(7) of the Wilderness Act (16 U.S.C.
+1133(d)(7)), - 24 nothing in this subtitle shall be construed as affecting the

-1 jurisdiction or responsibilities of the State of Colorado

-2 with respect to wildlife and fish in Colorado.
-3 (d) Buffer Zones.- 4 (1) IN GENERAL.-Nothing in this subtitle cre- 5 ates a protective perimeter or buffer zone around 6 any area designated as wilderness by this subtitle.
-7 (2) ACTIVITIES OUTSIDE WILDERNESS.-The 8 fact that an activity or use on land outside the areas 9 designated as wilderness by this subtitle can be seen 10 or heard within the wilderness shall not preclude the 11 activity or use outside the boundary of the wilder- 12 ness.
-13 (e) Military Helicopter Overflights and Op- 14 ERATIONS.- 15 (1) IN GENERAL.-Nothing in this subtitle re- 16 stricts or precludes- 17 (A) low-level overflights of military heli- 18 copters over the areas designated as wilderness 19 by this subtitle, including military overflights 20 that can be seen or heard within any wilderness 21 area; 22 (B) military flight testing and evaluation; 23 (C) the designation or creation of new 23 24 (C) the designation or creation of new units of special use airspace, or the establishment of military flight training routes over any wilderness area; or
+1 jurisdiction or responsibilities of the State of Colorado 2 with respect to wildlife and fish in Colorado.
+3 (d) Buffer Zones.- 4 (1) In general.-Nothing in this subtitle cre- 5 ates a protective perimeter or buffer zone around 6 any area designated as wilderness by this subtitle.
+7 (2) Activities outside wilderness.-The 8 fact that an activity or use on land outside the areas 9 designated as wilderness by this subtitle can be seen 10 or heard within the wilderness shall not preclude the 11 activity or use outside the boundary of the wilder- 12 ness.
+13 (e) Military Helicopter Overflights and Op- 14 ERATIONS.- 15 (1) In general.-Nothing in this subtitle re- 16 stricts or precludes- 17 (A) low-level overflights of military heli- 18 copters over the areas designated as wilderness 19 by this subtitle, including military overflights 20 that can be seen or heard within any wilderness 21 area; 22 (B) military flight testing and evaluation; 23 (C) the designation or creation of new 24

-3 (D) helicopter operations at designated

-4 landing zones within the potential wilderness

-5 areas established by subsection (i)(1).

-6 Aerial NAVIGATION TRAINING (2)EXER-7 CISES.-The Colorado Army National Guard.
-8 through the High-Altitude Army National Guard 9 Aviation Training Site, may conduct aerial naviga-10 tion training maneuver exercises over, and associ-11 ated operations within, the potential wilderness 12 areas designated by this subtitle-

-13 (A) in a manner and degree consistent 14 with the memorandum of understanding dated 15 August 4, 1987, entered into among the Colorado Army National Guard, the Bureau of 16 17 Land Management, and the Forest Service; or 18 (B) in a manner consistent with any subse-19 quent memorandum of understanding entered 20 into among the Colorado Army National Guard, 21 the Bureau of Land Management, and the For-22 est Service.

-(f) RUNNING EVENTS.-The Secretary may continue to authorize competitive running events currently permitted in the Redcloud Peak Wilderness Area and
+1 ment of military flight training routes over any 2 wilderness area; or 3 (D) helicopter operations at designated 4 landing zones within the potential wilderness 5 areas established by subsection (i)(1).
+6 (2) Aerial Navigation training exer- 7 CISES.-The Colorado Army National Guard, 8 through the High-Altitude Army National Guard 9 Aviation Training Site, may conduct aerial naviga- 10 tion training maneuver exercises over, and associ- 11 ated operations within, the potential wilderness 12 areas designated by this subtitle- 13 (A) in a manner and degree consistent 14 with the memorandum of understanding dated 15 August 4, 1987, entered into among the Colo- 16 rado Army National Guard, the Bureau of 17 Land Management, and the Forest Service; or 18 (B) in a manner consistent with any subse- 19 quent memorandum of understanding entered 20 into among the Colorado Army National Guard, 21 the Bureau of Land Management, and the For- 22 est Service.
+23 (f) Running Events.-The Secretary may continue 24 to authorize competitive running events currently per- 25 mitted in the Redcloud Peak Wilderness Area and